General Information About the Code of Conduct

 Violations of the Law and University Policies

 University disciplinary proceedings may be instituted against a student charged with a violation of the law that is also a violation of a University policy, rule, regulation, or standard of conduct.
 Disciplinary action at the University may proceed without regard to pending civil litigation or criminal arrest and prosecution.
 Such proceedings may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
 The University's disciplinary action will not be subject to challenge on the grounds that external charges or litigation involving the same incident have been dismissed or reduced.

 Disciplinary Files and Records

 All student conduct records are kept in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA) and the Clery Act (1990).
 Subject to the provisions and exceptions of FERPA, all student conduct files are private.
 Files may only be reviewed in the process as approved by the executive director of Residential Living and Student Conduct or designee.
 Nothing may be removed, added, or copied.

-The University will retain physical student conduct records (non-Clery) for resolved cases for six years from the date of the incident.
+The University will retain physical student conduct records (non-Clery) for resolved cases for seven years from the date of the incident.
 The University reserves the right to keep records for a longer period of time if unresolved or deemed necessary.
 In cases of expulsion, the University will retain records indefinitely.
 The University may disclose the final results of a student conduct proceeding against a Student found in violation of a University policy, rule, regulation or standard of conduct involving violence or a non-forcible sex offense.
 In such cases, the University will only release the name of the Student found in violation, the violation committed and any sanctions imposed on the Student.

 Responsibilities of the Executive Director of Residential Living and Student Conduct or Designee

 The executive director of Residential Living and Student Conduct or designee directs the efforts of Students, faculty, and staff Conduct Board members in matters involving student behavior.

 - Receiving and reviewing formal complaints.